KevinFlanagan7/PP5-Golf-Shop/README.md

 ### Defensive design features

 This project is designed with user experience and data integrity in mind, applying defensive design principles to ensure a secure site.
 It includes a delete confirmation modal that prompts super users to confirm deletion actions to prevent accidental deletions.
 Additionally, the project handles authorization by redirecting attempts to access restricted URLs based on user status.
-It also features custom error pages that display friendly messages for unauthorized access or broken links.
+It also features custom error pages that display friendly message for broken links.

 <details><summary>Defensive design</summary>